2019 Aston Martin Vantage debuts with bold look, raucous V-8

 The interior design is similar to what we’re used to in the DB11, but a high belt line in combination with a low seating position creates a more immersive driving experience, almost like you’re strapped into the cockpit of a fighter jet.
 An 8.0-inch screen atop the dash serves as the main hub for the infotainment system which includes navigation and Wi-Fi.
 A Sports Plus Pack is available and adds seats with better bolstering, plus a sports steering wheel and carbon fiber trim.

-The new Vantage makes its world debut next week at the 2017 Los Angeles Auto Show.
-It’s confirmed to go on sale in the second quarter of 2018 priced from $149,995.
+The new Vantage is confirmed to go on sale in the second quarter of 2018 priced from $149,995.

-To learn about some of the other vehicles appearing at the L.A.
+To learn about some of the other vehicles on display at the L.A.
 Auto Show, head to our dedicated hub.

 Email This Page